 Federal bankruptcy law limits how often you can file a new case.
 And, even if you are allowed to file a case, one of the benefits of that filing – the automatic stay – may be restricted or delayed.

 There's a good chance you can file again, but how soon depends on the what kind of case you filed earlier, and what you're planning on filing this time.
 It also depends on whether or not the earlier case resulted in a discharge.
 If the earlier case was dismissed without a discharge, you can file again right away, subject to restrictions that we discuss in the next section.
-If your case was discharged, this chart explains when you can file the next case.
+If your case was discharged, see below for an explanation of when you will be eligible to file again

 From One Discharged Case to the Next